 Amanda first discovered the beauty of the Eastern Sierra in 2013 while pursuing a Bachelor’s of Science Degree in Geology.
 After experiencing her first Eastern Sierra sunset, she knew this place was home.
 Eastern Sierra Land Trust gives her the opportunity to give back to the land and the community that means so much to her.
 Amanda’s professional background ranges from environmental consulting to project management and local government planning.
 In her spare time, Amanda enjoys rock climbing and exploring the backcountry with her two pups.

-Bob Gardner, President
+Bob Gardner, Chair

-Marie Patrick, Vice President
+Marie Patrick, Vice Chair

 Randy Keller, Secretary